liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 If you want to export a site that uses site or page Templates to a different environment (trough a LAR file or remote publication), the Templates must be exported and imported manually in advance or the import will fail.

 To export a Site using a Site Template, use the following process:
-1. Go to Control Panel &rarr; Site Templates and click Actions &rarr; Manage Pages for the Site Template that your site is using.
+1. Go to Control Panel &rarr; Site Templates and click Actions &rarr; Manage Pages for the Site Template your site is using.
 2. Click *Export* to obtain a LAR file with the content of the Site Template.
 Be sure to choose the applications and data you want exported.
-3. In your target environment, go to Control Panel &rarr; Site Templates, and create a new Site Template.
+3. In your target environment, go to Control Panel &rarr; Site Templates and create a new Site Template.
 4. Click Actions &rarr; Manage Pages for that Site Template and then click *Import*.
 5. Upload the LAR file containing your site template's content.